 Recommendations should come from those who know the student best.
 Sometimes, a schools will require a recommendation from a specific instructor.
 Please provide two to three weeks for the teacher to complete the recommendation.

 Be open and honest when writing the essay, make sure it is interesting to others, follow directions carefully, and be sure to proofread.

 Do not submit extra materials unless it is relevant and requested.
 Programs may ask for a portfolio, but do not “pad” the application.

 These should be presented honestly.
 Do not minimize or exaggerate.

 The interview and visit are opportunities for the student to showcase and highlight their achievements, passion for learning, and activities that make them unique.
 In addition, this will help determine if the school is the right fit for a student.

-Each Level 8 student is invited to schedule a practice interview with the transition coordinator in September.
-For self-advocacy and initiative, students are expected to contact the transition coordinator to schedule.
+Each Level 8 student is invited to schedule a practice interview with the transition team in September.
+For self-advocacy and initiative, students are expected to contact the transition team to schedule.